christophstrasen/LQR/docs/guides/advantages.md

 ## Many views over the same events

-We can stretch the match example further.

-From the same event streams you might want:
+Staying with the sports match example, from the same event streams you might want:

 - per‑match scoreboards (like above);
 - per‑player stats across many matches; and
-- per‑map or per‑region summaries.
+- per‑country or per‑region summaries.

 In table‑based code you either: